- Orchestral Activities

 1) Solo piece.
-A two-minute work of your choice that displays your best playing, or a two-minute portion of a longer work (such as an etude, or movement of a suite, partita, sonata, or concerto).
-A second contrasting piece is not required, but can be prepared and might be requested if time allows.
+A work of your choice that displays your best playing such as an etude; a movement of a suite, partita, sonata, or concerto; or orchestral excerpts.
+Length: 2-3 minutes.
+A second contrasting piece is not required, but might be heard in the audition if time allows.

 3) Scales.
 Play scales in the way you’ve prepared them with your private teacher or learned them at school.
 While there is no set requirement as to which ones you should know, knowing all the major scales is desirable, and knowing majors and minors is optimal.

 4) Sight-reading.
 An excerpt will be provided via Zoom at the audition.